Frequently Asked Questions

 Aspiration only removes about a third of the ingested meal, and food removal is uniform.
 It effectively provides “portion control” without deprivation, so Aspiration Therapy is similar to being compliant with a reduced calorie diet.
 Additionally, patients are monitored carefully for nutrient or electrolyte imbalance, and to ensure that weight loss occurs at a healthy rate.

 Are infections a problem?

-In clinical trials, minor infection has occurred only rarely with the AspireAssist, and was resolved with conservative treatment.
+In clinical trials, we have seen no major infections, but we have seen occasional minor infections which were resolved with conservative treatment.
 As with PEG tubes, the body “heals” around the implanted tube, reducing susceptibility to infection.
 Patients are instructed to regularly inspect their site for redness and inflammation and contact their doctor if they notice any change.